-* Beginning in 2011-2012 Iowa used the Iowa Assessments to test students in grades 3 through 8 and 11 in reading and math.
-The scores reflect the performance of students enrolled for the full academic year.
-The Iowa Assessments are standards-based tests, which measure specific skills defined for each grade by the state of Iowa.
-The goal is for all students to score at or above proficient on the tests.
+* In 2011-2012 Kansas used the Kansas State Assessments (KSA) to test students in grades 3 though 8, 11 and 12 in reading and math; in grades 4, 7, 11 and 12 in science; and in grades 6, 8 and 12 in history-government.
+The tests are standards-based, which means they measure how well students are mastering specific skills defined for each grade by the state of Kansas.
+The goal is for all students to score at or above the state standard.

 Students per teacher: